 The unwanted frequency is known as the image frequency or image response.
 A signal that is received on this frequency is known as the image signal.

 To overcome of the issue of the image response it is possible to place a tuned circuit before the mixer to prevent the signal entering the mixer, or more correctly reduce its level to acceptable value.

 This RF tuning circuit does not need to be very sharp.
 It does not need to reject signals on adjacent channels, but instead it needs to reject signals on the image frequency.
 These will be separated from the wanted channel by a frequency equal to twice the IF.
 In other words with an IF at 0.25 MHz, the image will be 0.5 MHz away from the wanted frequency.

 There are several facts about the superheterodyne receiver image response that can be summarised quite easily.

-- Image is twice the IF away from the wanted signal: Frequencies that enter the IF are spaced from the local oscillator by an amount equal to the intermediate frequency.
+Image is twice the IF away from the wanted signal: Frequencies that enter the IF are spaced from the local oscillator by an amount equal to the intermediate frequency.
 Therefore if one frequency is LO + IF, the other one will be LO – IF.
-The difference between these two is two times IF, i.e. twice the intermediate frequency.
+This means that the difference between the wanted signals and the image frequency is two times the IF, i.e. twice the intermediate frequency.
 It is for this reason high intermediate frequencies may be chosen as it improves the image performance.

 The superheterodyne receiver image response is a key performance parameter that is measured in receivers.
-It is possible to reduce it by significant amounts on high performance so that it does not cause any major problems.
+It is possible to reduce any image signals by significant amounts in high performance receivers so that it does not cause any major problems.
 Low cost receivers normally have some problems although in recent years receiver image performance levels have improved significantly.